ddejohn/life/article.md

 ## Implementation

 Conventionally, one might take a looping approach where each cell is checked and updated individually, cell-by-cell.
-This approach has several pitfalls: manual indexing, and the necessity for manually updating a new array (you can't update any of the cells until you've checked all of them and have determined their next state, since updating one cell could potentially change the number of neighbors of the next cell).
+This approach has several pitfalls: manual indexing (a nightmare), and the necessity for manually updating a new array (you can't update any of the cells until you've checked *all of them* and have determined their next state, since updating one cell could potentially change the number of neighbors of the next cell).

 I decided to take advantage of NumPy to simplify the calculations with the tradeoff being that the initial set up was a little bit more complicated to figure out.
 It may help to have `life.py` open somewhere to which you can refer during the following sections, however the relevant code will also be shown.